Subaru Navi Transplant Harness

 Subaru offers an accessory called the "Media Hub."
 The kit consists of an interface module (which plugs into the 20-pin expansion bus port on the rear of the Navi), and a replacement aux "pod" for your armrest console.
 The new pod has an aux jack like what you had before, but also ads a USB socket.

-2011 was the earliest year that the Media Hub is compatible with the Navi HU.
+Navi HUs in 2011 car models were the earliest that were compatible with the Media Hub.
 See Subaru's page with information and FAQs.
-You should be able to order the kit from local dealers and online Subaru parts vendors.
+You should be able to order the kit from local dealers and online Subaru parts vendors, and often you'll also find them on eBay.
 Tell me if you plan to add that — I'll have additional tips.

-Prior to the Media Hub, Subaru offered an iPod interface that worked the same way, providing a cable with an iPod dock plug, This kit was compatible with 2008–up Navi models.
+Prior to the Media Hub, Subaru offered an iPod interface that worked the same way, providing a cable with a 30-pin iPod dock plug, This kit was compatible with 2008–up Navi models.

 However, search for reviews before you buy either of those.

 AM / FM Antenna socket